PRIDE-Archive/pride-web/public/markdown/tooltroubleshooting/content.md

  - Make sure you have not put the tool in a directory with a blank space or similar

- - Please open a command line window and run following command to check your java version:
+ - Please open a command line window and run the following command to check your java version:

  	java -version

- - **For MAC users**
+### For MAC users

  Check for the old version of JDK installed even though it is updated to the new version of JRE.
 Re-locate the unzipped px-submission-tool-2.4.xx folder from the desktop to the main Mac directory (this overcame the “unable to access” error).